Darryl O'Young: Bamboo Engineering (2010–2011)

 Darryl O'Young's Chevrolet Lacetti in Macau.

 In 2010, O'Young came across an opportunity to compete at the top level of touring cars, and drove for Bamboo Engineering in the 2010 World Touring Car Championship season, as teammate to Harry Vaulkhard.
 His longtime sponsors LKM and A-Ha Coffee joined O'Young on his switch to touring cars, and additional support came from Chevrolet Motorsport.
 He drove a 2008–spec Chevrolet Lacetti in the Independents Championship of the WTCC.
 In doing so, he has also become the first Chinese full-time driver in the FIA World Touring Car Championship.
-In race ten at Race of Portugal, Darryl scored his first win in the Independents Championship and also his first world championship point by finishing tenth overall.
+In race ten at Race of Portugal, O'Young scored his first win in the Independents Championship and also his first world championship point by finishing tenth overall.
 He arrived in Macau for the final round with a chance of winning the Independents Championship, but was hit by Tom Coronel from behind in race one, thus failing to finish and ending his championship hopes.

 O'Young remained with Bamboo Engineering for the 2011 World Touring Car Championship season.
 He started from pole position in race two at Suzuka Circuit in Japan, but he made a slow start and was hit from the back by Gabriele Tarquini.
 He ran into the sand trap and retired from the race.

 Special Tuning Racing and Bamboo Engineering (2012)

-He moved to the new Special Tuning Racing team for 2012, driving one of their SEAT León WTCCs.
+O'Young moved to the new Special Tuning Racing team for 2012, driving one of their SEAT León WTCCs.
 He missed the races of the season opening Race of Italy after a fire in the Sunday morning warm–up session.
 He stopped the car and evacuated but the damage was ruled him out of participating in the rest of the weekend.
 A race one clash with Charles Ng at the Race of Austria required O'Young to receive attention at the circuit medical centre and he was forced to miss race two.
 He was caught up in a pileup at the start of the opening race of the Race of the United States but was able to continue and finished fourteenth, two places up on his starting position.
 Prior to the Race of Japan, he left Special Tuning Racing and returned to bamboo–engineering for the final rounds of the season.
 He was caught up in another pileup at the Race of China but continued, he retired on lap six after an incident.
 He had a head-on collision with the barriers in testing for Race of Macau, stopping the session just before the end.
 He went on to the take the independents' pole position in qualifying and then took the class win on both races.

 O'Young driving the ROAL Motorsport BMW 320TC at Suzuka during the 2013 World Touring Car Championship season.